aryan9600/cowin-notifier/README.md

 > Note: The notification functionality hasn't been tested yet on Linux.
 Please feel free to play around with the code and test it.
 >
-> If you're stuck somewhere in between, please check [these commands](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners) out, and of course google!
+> If you're stuck somewhere in between, please check [these commands](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners) out, and of course try googling!

 ## Contributing